-Doppler ultrasound can be used to visualize blood flow.
-Extracardiac diseases like arterial or venous stenosis can be identified as the cause of heart stress, cyanosis or syncope, so that on a primary cardiac disease can be ruled out.
+Doppler ultrasonography can be used to visualize blood flow, allowing extracardiac diseases such as arterial or venous stenosis to be identified as the cause of heart stress, cyanosis, or syncope while ruling out other primary cardiac diseases.

-Echocardiography can be done via transthoracic or a transesophageal approach.
-This will identify ejection fraction, cardiac wall motion, and morphology, as well as valvular function (ability to close, open, rapidity of transvalvular flow).
-In addition, the pathological causes of blood flow abnormalities (i.e. reflux) and turbulence can be identified.
-The ejection fraction can be calculated.
+Echocardiography can be done via a transthoracic or transesophageal approach.
+It can identify ejection fraction, cardiac wall motion, and morphology, as well as valvular function (ability to close and open and the rapidity of transvalvular flow).
+In addition, the pathologic causes of blood flow abnormalities (i.e. reflux) and turbulence can be identified.
+The ejection fraction can be calculated using echocardiography.

 Additional methods are useful in diagnosis.
 Computed tomography (CT), particularly the newest helical CTs with three-dimensional reconstruction, can help quantify coronary calcification.
-Cardiac magnetic resonance imaging (MRI) may allow for the detection of malformations of the heart or heart vessels, valvular malformations, tumors and thrombi.
-Older infarction scars or myocarditis can be made visible by different contrast agents.
+Cardiac magnetic resonance imaging (MRI) may allow for the detection of malformations of the heart or heart vessels, valvular malformations, tumors, and thrombi.
+Older infarction scars or myocarditis can be made visible by the use of different contrast agents.

-Cardiac catheter examination and percardiocentesis are invasive techniques used in cardiac diagnostics: the latter is used for the treatment of pericardial effusion to relieve the heart and possibly perform microbiological diagnostics (inflammatory heart diseases).
+Cardiac catheter examination and pericardiocentesis are invasive techniques used in cardiac diagnostics; the latter is used for the treatment of pericardial effusion to relieve stress on the heart and possibly to perform microbiologic diagnostics (for inflammatory heart disease).

-During cardiac catheterization (also known as cardiac angiography), the cardiac catheter can be placed as a right or left ventricular catheter.
-In doing so, this procedure will allow measurement of pressures, visualization of the coronary vessels, myocardial biopsies can be taken and, if necessary, electrophysiological measurements (rhythm diagnostics) can be taken.
+In cardiac catheterization (also known as ‘cardiac angiography’), a cardiac catheter can be placed in a right or left ventricular approach.
+This procedure will allow measurement of pressures, visualization of the coronary vessels, and acquisition of myocardial biopsies and, if necessary, electrophysiologic measurements (rhythm diagnostics).